sagemath/trac_to_gh/Issue 9315.md

 # Issue 9315: Basic pickling bug in finite fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9315

 Original creator: was